hubtty/hubtty/doc/source/configuration.rst

     Hubtty uses a lock file per server to prevent multiple processes from running at the same time.
 The default is ~/.hubtty.servername.lock

+  **additional-repositories**
+    By default hubtty lists all repositories to which the user has explicit permission.
+You can add extra repositories to this list using the additional-repositories.

 Example:

 .. code-block: yaml